 How to Keep the Liver Safe?

-According to Christopher Hills, P.h.D, S.D., if fatty liver not treated properly, it can turn to the cirrhosis.
+According to Christopher Hills, P.h.D, S.D., if fatty liver not appropriately treated, it can turn to the cirrhosis.

 Poor diet, viral infections, excessive drinking are common causes of liver diseases.